Interview by Leoni Fischer

-Another intriguing feature of your work is the radios placed inside the installations, playing tunes of a playlist put together by yourself.
-What role does music play for your work?
+Another intriguing feature of your work is the radios placed inside the installations, playing tunes from a playlist put together by yourself.
+What role does music play in your work?

 This is why I use Jazz in my work because it is synonymous with cover versions or ‘standards’.
-Cover versions, and playing other people’s songs, and therefore communicating other people’s feelings.
+Covering versions and playing other people’s songs, and therefore communicating other people’s feelings.
 With each interpretation of a jazz standard, you are really just hearing the person.
-Other genres can do this of course; Classical for example is equally or even more based on performing other people’s music, but is less about the performer’s self-expression.
+Other genres can do this, of course; Classical, for example, is equally or even more based on performing other people’s music but is less about the performer’s self-expression.

 Also, radios themselves are symbolic of this transmission of feeling, and they encapsulate the earlier idea of individuality and connectivity.
-I often think of a BBC radio show called The Shipping Forecast, and imaging a lone boat out at sea tuning in and feeling connected to civilisation.
+I often think of a BBC radio show called The Shipping Forecast and imagine a lone boat out at sea tuning in and feeling connected to civilisation.